-Biohabitats provided design-build preconstruction consultation services to a large team that included civil and geotechnical engineers, wetland scientists, and staff from Bonneville Power Authority, the Oregon Department of Fish and Wildlife, the National Marine Fisheries Service, and the Army Corps of Engineers.
+Biohabitats provided design-build preconstruction consultation services to a large team that included civil and geotechnical engineers, wetland scientists, and staff from Bonneville Power Administration, the Oregon Department of Fish and Wildlife, the National Marine Fisheries Service, and the Army Corps of Engineers.

 Biohabitats professional services included backwater channel design layout, selecting locations for breaching the levee, producing and reviewing design plans, designing fish salvage and construction sequencing, and providing construction value-engineering and cost estimates.
 Biohabitats also played a key role in the project’s permitting, including assisting the team on the Biological Assessment, Environmental Impact Statement, and federal and state project permitting.